kazMcLamore/Infinity-Integration/Guide.md

 - pull all users in FileMaker
 	- go to the layout
 	- pull all records
-- select a label value for each user that we want to use.
-- also enter their FM user name.
+- enter their FM user name.